 - 1/2 cup shredded coconut I used sweetened, but unsweetened works too

-- 1/3 cup chopped pecans
+- 1/3 cup roughly chopped pecans

-- 2 TBS olive oil
+- 2 tbsp olive oil

-- 1/3 cup maple syrup
+- 1/3 cup pure maple syrup

-- 1/2 tsp vanilla
+- 1/2 tsp vanilla extract optional

 - 2 tbsp almond butter